 If you’ve been following along this week, I’ve been sharing simple, comforting recipes like this red pepper pantry pasta and this very delicious almond cake.
 Recipes that aren’t complicated, but result in a uniquely flavored, completely delicious meal or treat.

 And that’s exactly what I had in mind for this spicy tomato soup.
 It was the end of a long day in the kitchen, and something about tomato soup just sounded so good in the moment.
-I didn’t have a lot of ingredients left, but I had just enough to pull together this uniquely flavored soup with quite literally what I could find in my kitchen.
+I didn’t have a lot of ingredients left, but I had just enough to pull together this deliciously flavored soup with quite literally what I could find in my kitchen.

 make this spicy tomato soup with garlic cheese bread your own…